Giants lead the World Series 3-2 on Bumgarner’s masterful outing. But for the Royals, returning to Kansas City could help them win out.

 The Kansas City Royals are one of MLB’s thriftiest teams, while the San Francisco Giants are one of its highest-spending teams.

 Tim Hudson starts for the Giants against Jeremy Guthrie as the Royals play their first game in San Francisco since 2005, when they took two of three.

 Eric Hosmer, Alex Gordon, Mike Moustakas and most of the Royals will get their first look at quirky AT&T Park in San Francisco during a workout Thursday.
 Then it’s on to Game 3 on Friday with Kansas City and the Giants tied at 1-all.

-The Cardinals tied it up in game 2 of the 2013 World Series.
-Here are five things you missed.
+The Royals evened things up with the Giants in Game 2 of the World Series.
+Here are 5 things you missed.

 The Royals were back to their old selves against the Giants in Game Two.
 The World Series heads to San Francisco this weekend.

 Salvador Perez shouted at Hunter Strickland, who shouted right back.
 The Royals streamed from their dugout, the Giants from their own.
 The World Series suddenly had some life.